omribooton/fruits_classification/README.md

 # fruits_rotten_rippen_project\n
-Comparation between classical and CNN model for finding if fruits are rotten or not , par of image processing class.\n The main goal is to see if we could build a classical model that can compete with CNN model for classtified rotten and unrotten fruits\n url's to the datasets:
+Comparation between classical and CNN model for finding if fruits are rotten or not , part of image processing class.
+The main goal is to see if we could build a classical model that can compete with CNN model for classtified rotten and unrotten fruits url's to the datasets:
 kaggle: https://www.kaggle.com/datasets/sriramr/fruits-fresh-and-rotten-for-classification
 "drive": https://data.mendeley.com/datasets/bdd69gyhv8/1